Call 1-619-642-2500 if you need help with Google Ads marketing. See our Pricing Page.

-Advertising on Google is a must for businesses that wish to survive on today’s ultra competitive marketplace.
+Advertising on Google is a must for businesses that wish to survive in today’s ultra-competitive marketplace.
 But most people get confused when it comes to choosing the best ad rotation strategy.
 That’s where I come in.
 Hi, my name is Francisco.
 I own a Digital Marketing company called Planet Marketing.
-We specialize in Google Ads, Facebook Ads and remarketing.
+We specialize in Google Ads, Facebook Ads, and remarketing.
 In this article, I will show you the best ad rotation to use on Google Ads.
 The article is composed of the following areas;

 What are Ad Groups in Google Ads?

 Before we get into defining Ad rotation in Google Ads, we first need to talk about Ad Groups.
 Each Ad that you create on Google is targeted at a particular audience.
 This applies whether we are talking about the display network or the search network.

 One thing that will happen as time goes on is that you will have a lot of different ads.
 Many of these will have the same target audiences and products.

 To avoid clutter, it’s better to organize ads into Ad Groups.
 An ad group can have one or more ads.
 These ads have certain things in common.
 As an example, we have already noted that they could be sharing the same audience or the same products.